turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 yarn build:as
 ```

-If you have made any errors, the compiler should give you a detailed explanation.
+If you see any errors, the compiler should give you a detailed explanation.
 Since you've copied and pasted everything from this tutorial, it's probably just typos.

 You can also see the complete code for this tutorial on the following branch: [feat/marketplace](https://github.com/hdriqi/NFT/tree/feat/marketplace).